Mis Sold Pension Claims Guide – How To Claim Compensation Calculate Amounts Payouts

 A Guide To Mis-Sold Pension Compensation Claims

-This guide aims to answer questions such as, can I claim for mis sold pension?
-It is aimed at providing people with enough information to begin approaching their own claim, from a position of understanding, allowing them to make educated decisions and choices on how best to proceed.
-The guide begins by giving a quick overview of what a mis sold pension is, as well as pensions and pension annuities in general.
-We then delve a little deeper, taking a look at how a person can decide whether their pension was mis sold, and what miss sold pension annuities are.
+This guide aims to answer questions such as can I claim for mis-sold pension?
+It is aimed at providing people with enough information to begin approaching their own claim from a position of understanding, allowing them to make educated decisions and choices on how best to proceed.
+The guide begins by giving a quick overview of what a missold pension is, as well as pensions and pension annuities in general.
+We then delve a little deeper, examining how a person can decide whether their pension was mis-sold and what mis-sold pension annuities are.

-The final part of this guide covers aspects of the claims processes, including some advice on how to begin your claim.
-We have also provided a table, that lists possible compensation amounts for these claims.
+The final part of this mis-sold pension claims guide covers aspects of the claims processes, including some advice on how to begin your claim.
+We have also provided a table that lists possible compensation amounts for these claims.
 Finally, we introduce our No Win No Fee claims service.
-This service is available to people all across the UK, and is a simple yet effective way for you to have your claim processed in a financially risk-free manner.
+This service is available to people all across the UK and is a simple yet effective way for you to have your claim processed in a financially risk-free manner.

 What Is A Mis-Sold Pension?

 Claims for the financial mis-selling of pensions have been on an upward trend since June 2008 (we will explain why further down the page).
 Whenever financial institutions such as banks or Independent Financial Advisors (IFA) are found to have misguided customers, selling them the wrong pension, they can face hefty fines.
 Despite this, customers can still be offered bad advice, resulting in them investing in the wrong pension scheme.

 Whenever an IFA or a financial services firm sells a pension product to a customer, they must conform to very stringent rules and regulations.
 This includes making sure they collect the proper information from you and advise you of all of your options.
 For example:

 - Your current and historic health and medical situation must be evaluated as part of the product selection process.